JacobN17/Besag-York-Mollie/README.md

 <img src ="docs/Screen%20Shot%202020-07-19%20at%2010.46.40%20PM.png">

-Now, these results represent different aspects of Bayesian statistics calculated.
+Now, these results represent different aspects of the Besag-York-Mollie Model .
 The model parameters that were displayed here are
 - beta0
 - betas
 - sigma